mablr/trace2e/demo/hyper/README.md

 This folder provides a demo environment to test the Trace2e middleware using Docker.
 The environment consists of two services:

-- hyper_server: Runs the middleware and provides a web service through multiple applications.
+- `hyper_server`: Runs the middleware and provides a web service through multiple applications.
-- hyper_client: Allows interactive execution of scripts for demo scenarios using `grpcurl` tool to interact with middleware through its client gRPC interface.
+- `hyper_client`: Allows interactive execution of scripts for demo scenarios using `grpcurl` tool to interact with middleware through its client gRPC interface.

 The infrastructure uses Docker Compose to manage the services and a shared scripts folder for client-side demo scripts.
 Prerequisites